jeffqchen/quantum3d_obsidian2_voodoo2_info/README.md

 <img src="https://github.com/user-attachments/assets/030cd0b4-02d7-48d7-902c-469b66753450" width=400> <img src="https://github.com/user-attachments/assets/c4a8ca3c-9be2-410e-8c31-d44b522985e0" width=400>

 The U21 chip, a Xilinx CPLD, controls mainly sync signals that's output to the VGA output.

+There seems to be a few situations wit this chip.
+- Some arcade boards comes with a secutiry setup and this chip won't function as-is.
-IF the U21 Xilinx chip on your Q3D card is dead, you won't have any video output on the screen.
-Sadly, Xilinx chips are well-known to die randomly.
+- Sometimes this Xilinx chip dies, and you won't have any video output on the screen.

-I designed a simple logic circuit to function similarly to the Xilinx CPLD.
+Both situations will render the card useless.
+I designed a simple logic circuit to function similarly to the unlocked Xilinx CPLD.

 ### SLI Bridge